 - Close collaboration with the FAA, other federal agencies, and aviation groups to refine question wording and definitions to questions.
-The questionnaire is re-examined regularly to identify ambiguities or revisions necessary to remain consistent with aviation regulations and definitions. - Periodic re-design of the survey questionnaire (question wording, response structure, or survey format), and pre-testing significant revisions with a sample of aircraft owners or operators. - Comprehensive editing and verification procedures to ensure the accuracy of data transcription to machine-readable form. - Analysis of preliminary data files to identify unusual or illogical values and place follow-up inquiries with participants to verify or correct responses.
+The questionnaire is reexamined regularly to identify ambiguities or revisions necessary to remain consistent with aviation regulations and definitions. - Periodic re-design of the survey questionnaire and pre-testing significant revisions with a sample of aircraft owners or operators. - Comprehensive editing and verification procedures to ensure the accuracy of data transcription to machine-readable form. - Manual review and verification of a subset of single-aircraft mail surveys throughout the field period. - Programmed logic checks for web surveys to identify illogical, unusual or inconsistent data. - Analysis of preliminary data to identify unusual or illogical values and place follow-up inquiries with participants to verify or correct responses.

 We undertake extensive effort to reduce measurement error, particularly where we can anticipate systematic or repeated error on the part of survey respondents, but it is impossible to eliminate all measurement error.
 Survey participants may misunderstand questions or misreport flight activity in ways that cannot be anticipated or prevented through survey design.
 Where survey reports appear nonsensical or contradict FAA regulations, we manually verify that the data were processed accurately.
 Instances in which a small number of illogical reports occur may be suppressed and are indicated in table notes.
-No additional steps are taken to "cleanse" the data of apparently illogical reports or assign them to other categories.
+No additional steps are taken to cleanse the data of apparently illogical reports or assign them to other categories.
 To do so would introduce additional and systematic error that would be misleading and would affect other uses of the data.